Article translated by Google, and edited in English by Ben Jordan.

 More and more engineers and PCB designers are getting involved in the rising tide of open source hardware projects.
 There are some really cool ones out there, and in this blog, FAE and consultant Petr Tošovský from Retry S.R.O. in Czech Republic highlights a few that caught his eye, and I ask the important question at the end - so read and answer with your thoughts!

 When you’re starting out with new electronics design software, or even beginning the adventure of electronics design and engineering, it’s very beneficial to examine the work of others in reference designs.
 One can obtain an idea of what can be achieved and how.
 Just as often, one gets inspiration for solving certain issues, like how to route DDR on the minimum number of layers, or how to fanout a BGA.
-Open source projects often provide the help and inspiration needed - while also serving the world with new products that benefit everybody.
-So I wanted to showcase a few open source projects, all done using Altium Designer, for the user community.
+Open source hardware projects often provide the help and inspiration needed - while also serving the world with new products that benefit everybody.
+So I wanted to showcase a few open-source software projects, all done using Altium Designer, for the user community.

 Altium Designer is a professional commercial design environment and it is, from this point of view, under-represented in the Open Source community.
 Recently more and more open source projects are being released where the design was done in Altium Designer.
 Often these are projects with complex hardware, where the purpose of the design is development in other environments, such as Linux-based software applications.
-Some are projects developed in commercial companies who have decided to release their hardware openly, or where the design engineers are given the freedom to design and share Open Source Hardware (OSHw) in support of their commercial research.
+Some are projects developed in commercial companies who have decided to release their hardware openly, or where the design engineers are given the freedom to design and share Open Source Hardware (OSHw) and design files in support of their commercial research.
 Here are just a few OSHw projects, created in Altium Designer, which you may be interested in taking a look at:

 iMX6 Rex is a processor module sporting a 1.2 GHz Freescale iMX6 CPU (Dual or Quad-Core), including DDR3 memory, and high-speed signal connectors for a wide range of interfaces.
 It’s all done on a PCB the “size of a credit card”.
 The iMX6 Rex has been designed, tested and the results documented thoroughly on the developer’s web site and blogs, so I can easily draw value out of the PCB design process and experience.
 There is an associated Development Baseboard also which brings out all the various IO interfaces with the appropriate connectors.
 It forms a powerful computing platform including PCIe, SATA, HDMI & LCD port, Hi-Def Audio, Ethernet, USB, serial port, SD-Card, and user IO.
 The design projects and documentation for the iMX6 Rex and the development baseboard are available after a free account sign-on.
 Download the source data here.